Exploring the flavor structure of leptons via diffusion models: Flavor structure of leptons via the conditional diffusion models

 \subsection{Conditional diffusion models}

 In this section, we introduce the conditional diffusion model used in our analysis.
 That is constructed of a basic diffusion model and classifier-free guidance (CFG).
-We refer the reader to Appendix \ref{app:DDPM} for a formulation of the diffusion models based on Denoising Diffusion Probabilistic Models (DDPMs) and to Appendix \ref{app:conditional} for the detail of the CFG.
+We refer the reader to Appendix \ref{app:DDPM} for a formulation of the diffusion models based on Denoising Diffusion Probabilistic Models (DDPMs) and to Appendix \ref{app:conditional} for the detail of the CFG. \footnote{This study demonstrates the effectiveness of generative AI, particularly diffusion models, in analyzing concrete flavor models.
+While DDPM was adopted here as one approach providing the fundamental formulation for diffusion models, there are other methods alongside technological advancements, such as conditional flow matching (CFM) \cite{Lipman:2023flo}, ODE Solvers for diffusion models \cite{Lu:2022dpm}, and hybrid DDPM-CFM architectures.
+In addition, Ref.~\cite{Shen:2025eff} provides a review of various techniques on diffusion models.
+Achieving fast and stable data generation using these state-of-the-art methods remains a future challenge for enabling more efficient analysis.}

 The diffusion model consists of two stages, referred to as the diffusion process and the reverse process.
 In the diffusion process, random noise $\epsilon$ is added to input data $G$, and a machine learns to predict the added noise.
 In the reverse process, noise $\epsilon_{\theta}$ output by the machine is gradually removed from the pure Gaussian noise to produce meaningful data.
 To predict the noise, we utilize neural network models.
 In a neural network, a $n$-th layer with $N_{n-1}$ dimensional vector $\Vec{X}_{n-1} = (X_{n-1}^{1},X_{n-1}^{2},\ldots, X_{n-1}^{N_{n-1}})$ transforms into a $N_n$ dimensional vector $\Vec{X}_n = (X_{n}^{1},X_{n}^{2},\ldots, X_{n}^{N_{n}})$ through following way: